How to Prevent Air or Car Motion Sickness in Kids (and Adults)

 Dramamine for Kids

 Our savior is Dramamine Motion Sickness Relief for Kids.
 My daughter takes a proper dosage 30 minutes before the plane takes off and has no problems.
 It does make some kids drowsy.
 There are two types that kids can take.
 One is a grape-flavored chewable tablet made just for kids.
-Another is an orange-flavored chewable tablet suitable for adults and kids, though you’ll need to break the tablet for younger kids.
+Another is an orange-flavored chewable tablet suitable for adults and kids, though you’ll need to break the tablet in half for younger kids.
 We opt for the orange flavor.
 Check the dosing on the packages and as your doctor if Dramamine is right for you.

 We also bought ginger pops called Three Lollies Queasy Pops Kids Variety Pack for Nausea Relief.
 Truthfully, I the taste of these might not appeal to most kids but you can give them a try because lollipops are the ultimate distraction during take-off and landing when kids need to sit still.
 However, they don’t taste as good as Tootsie Pops, for example, which I have on hand usually to quiet meltdowns.

 Psi Bands Acupressure Wrist Bands are thought to have more of a placebo effect.
 My daughter felt confident enough to get on a plane wearing them.
 And though they were loose, she did not get airsick.
 I say that’s still worth the money.
-However, some people swear by them and these come in cute patterns kids will love.
+Some people swear by them and these come in cute patterns kids will love.
 However, Sea-Bands have better reviews for effectiveness so you might want to look into the kids or adult versions (we haven’t yet tried these).

 Do Kids Grow Out of Motion Sickness?